inducer/pyopencl/doc/runtime_platform.rst

     .. note::

-        Calling the constructor with no arguments will fail for CL drivers that support the OpenCL ICD (which applies to most modern drivers).
+        Calling the constructor with no arguments will fail for CL drivers that support the OpenCL ICD (which applies to most modern systems).
         If you want similar, just-give-me-a-context-already behavior, we recommend :func:`create_some_context`.
 See, e.g. this
         `explanation by AMD